Submillimeter radiation as the thermal component of the Neupert Effect: Observations and Data Analysis

 \subsection{Spectra}

-The Fermi/GBM HXR fitted photon spectrum during peak time 4 s interval (17:25:24 - 17:25:28 UT) is shown in Figure \ref{fig:radio-spectra} left panel.
-The spectrum is best fitted by a thermal component (dot-dashed curve) with temperature $T=13$~MK and emission measure $\mathrm{EM}=56\times 10^{49}$~cm$^{-3}$, plus a thick-target component from a power law distribution of electrons, with an electron rate of $F=2.6\times 10^{35}$~s$^{-1}$, spectral index $\delta = 4.6$ and low energy cutoff $E_c=16$~keV (continuous gray curve).
-From the figure it can be seen that for energies $>$ 20 keV the emission can be considered as non-thermal bremsstrahlung, and that there is no detected emission above $\sim 200$~keV.
+The \textit{Fermi} GBM HXR fitted photon spectrum during the peak time four-second interval (17:25:24 -- 17:25:28\,UT) is shown in Figure \ref{fig:radio-spectra} (left panel).
+The spectrum is best fitted by a thermal component (dot--dashed curve) with temperature $T=13$\,MK and emission measure $\mathrm{EM}=56\times 10^{49}\ \mathrm{cm}^{-3}$, plus a thick-target component from a power-law distribution of electrons, with an electron rate of $F=2.6\times 10^{35}$\,s$^{-1}$, spectral index $\delta = 4.6$; and low-energy cutoff $E_\mathrm{c}=16$\,keV (continuous gray curve).
+From the figure it can be seen that for energies $>$ 20\,keV the emission can be considered as non-thermal bremsstrahlung, and that there is no detected emission above $\approx 200$\,keV.

-The radio spectra at different time intervals of 1 s duration are shown in Figure \ref{fig:radio-spectra} right panel.
-No firm conclusion can be drawn about the submillimeter emission origin during the maximum of the microwave emission, intervals (b) to (d), because of the gap between 15.4 and 212~GHz.
-For the same reason we can't determine the peak frequency, but, as it was noted before, the emission at 15.4~GHz has an optical depth $\tau_{15.4} \lesssim 1$.
-After the maximum, intervals (e) and (f), flux density at 8.8, 15.4 and 212 GHz are very similar, which can be considered an indication of pure thermal emission.
-Moreover, while the 15.4 GHz flux varies by a factor of around 15 between interval (c) through (f), the submillimeter emission just halves its flux during the same period.
-As an illustration of this behavior we show in Figure \ref{fig:Profiles} the spectral index between 212 and 15.4 GHz $\alpha = - \log{(F_{212}/F_{15.4})}/\log{(212/15.4)}$ in function of the time.
+The radio spectra at different temporal intervals of one-second duration are shown in Figure \ref{fig:radio-spectra} (right panel).
+No firm conclusion can be drawn about the submillimeter emission origin during the maximum of the microwave emission, intervals b to d, because of the gap between 15.4 and 212\,GHz.
+For the same reason we cannot determine the peak frequency, but, as noted before, the emission at 15.4\,GHz has an optical depth $\tau_{15.4} \lesssim 1$.
+After the maximum, intervals e and f, flux density at 8.8, 15.4 and 212\,GHz are very similar, which can be considered an indication of pure thermal emission.
+Moreover, while the 15.4\,GHz flux varies by a factor of around 15 between interval c through f, the submillimeter emission just halves its flux during the same period.
+As an illustration of this behavior we show in Figure \ref{fig:Profiles} the spectral index between 212 and 15.4\,GHz $\alpha = - \log{(F_{212}/F_{15.4})}/\log{(212/15.4)}$ as a function of time.
 We remark the fact that $|\alpha| \le 0.5$ which is a rather hard index.
-Indeed, applying \cite{Dulk:1985} semi-empirical formulation for gyrosynchrotron emission, we get an electron index $\delta \le 1.9$.
-Moreover, we note that during interval (a), before the peak, $\alpha<0.5$ (and $\delta<2$), indicating again the thermal origin of the 212~GHz emission.
+Indeed, applying the \cite{Dulk:1985} semi-empirical formulation for gyrosynchrotron emission, we get an electron index $\delta \le 1.9$.
+Moreover, we note that during interval a, before the peak, $\alpha<0.5$ (and $\delta<2$), indicating again the thermal origin of the 212\,GHz emission.